pytorch/pytorch/docs/source/storage.rst

     >>> # Fill the tensor with a zeroed storage
     >>> t.set_(s1, storage_offset=t.storage_offset(), stride=t.stride(), size=t.size())
     tensor([0., 0., 0.])

+Please note that directly modifying a tensor's storage as shown in this example is not a recommended practice.
+This low-level manipulation is illustrated solely for educational purposes, to demonstrate the relationship between tensors and their underlying storages.
+In general, it's more efficient and safer to use standard ``torch.Tensor`` methods, such as :meth:`~torch.Tensor.clone` and :meth:`~torch.Tensor.fill_`, to achieve the same results.

 Other than ``data_ptr``, untyped storage also have other attributes such as :attr:`~torch.UntypedStorage.filename` (in case the storage points to a file on disk), :attr:`~torch.UntypedStorage.device` or